OCA/l10n-brazil/l10n_br_dere/readme/CONFIGURE.md

 6. Leave the scheduled action **DeRE: consult sent batch results** enabled (every 2 minutes).
 The form button still consults immediately.

+7. If the taxpayer must send D-1106, enable **Subject to D-1106**, mark the investment accounts as technical-reserve and register each `idAtivo`.
+8. If the taxpayer must send D-1121, enable **Subject to D-1121** and mark inbound fiscal operations as DeRE deductible.

 On each account used in the declaration, fill the **DeRE** tab:

 - internal code and 3-digit mixed-account split (`cDbrMista`)